-In this article, we give you everything you need to effectively back up your business with powerful sales pages.
-You’ll learn the key differences between short and long-form sales page copy and walk through a 6-step proven strategy for crafting a sales page that converts 24/7.
+In this article, you’ll learn what makes sales pages unique and whether you need a short or long-form sales page.
+We’ll also walk you through a proven seven-step strategy for crafting a sales page that converts 24/7.

-Because it is the very last page you want your visitor to see before handing over payment information, a sales page’s written copy, images, and call to action all exist to push a user towards purchase.
+Because it’s the very last page you want your visitors to see before handing over their payment information, a sales page’s written copy, images, and call to action (CTA) all exist to push a user towards a purchase.